-Security Row Top-most 128 bytes of the EEPROM memory reserved for configuration purposes as well as dedicated memory area for the Smartcard Embedded Software to store lifecycle information about the TOE.
+Security Row Top-most 128 bytes of the EEPROM memory reserved for configuration purposes as well as dedicated memory area for the Smartcard Embedded Software to store life-cycle information about the TOE.

-Smartcard (as used in the Protection Profile [7]) Composition of the and the package (the smartcard carrier).
+Smartcard (as used in the Protection Profile [7]) Composition of the TOE, the Smartcard Embedded Software, User Data and the package (the smartcard carrier).